Everything Need To Know A complete Annapurna Base Camp Trek Guide, About the Annapurna Base Camp Trek in Nepal

 Accommodation during the Annapurna Base Camp Trek

 Guest houses, basic lodges and tea houses are the available accommodation options during the Annapurna Base Camp Trek.
 The rooms are very basic with one or two beds and very little or no additional furniture at all.
 Some accommodations provide attached bathroom; however, most offer shared bath and rest rooms.
 Some provide hot shower facility, however, in the absence of hot shower facility, trekkers can always ask for a bucket of hot water (extra charge applicable).
 The rooms, although very basic, are very comfortable.
-AC or heater facilities are not available, therefore, it is recommended to bring your own sleeping bag.
 Moreover, if you are looking to enjoy the local lifestyle and settlement of people, then ask your company to book some of your accommodations in Home-stays.
 This allows you to enjoy local food, culture, tradition, and lifestyle of local people by spending time with them.

 Transportation during the Annapurna Base Camp Trek